4ms/metamodule/docs/simulator-ext-plugins.md

    This is needed because there already is a global variable called pluginInstance, and we can't have two.

-3. In your plugin's CMakeLists.txt file, make sure something like this at the top:
+3. In your plugin's CMakeLists.txt file, make sure something like this is at the top:

 ```cmake
 if(NOT "${METAMODULE_SDK_DIR}" STREQUAL "")